enthought/distarray/docs/sphinx/source/contact-us.rst

 If you have questions or would like to contribute, contact us

-* on the DistArray mailing list:  distarray@googlegroups.com,
+* on the DistArray mailing list:  distarray@googlegroups.com, or
-* in the DistArray IRC channel: #distarray on freenode, or
 * through the DistArray GitHub repo: https://github.com/enthought/distarray (for bug reports and pull requests).